 What Exactly Is the Cooling-Off Period?

 Under Section 13B(2) of the Hindu Marriage Act, 1955, the Second Motion cannot be moved before six months have passed from the date of the First Motion.
-And it must be moved within 18 months — if the parties wait beyond 18 months, the petition lapses and they must start over.
+The petition must also be moved within 18 months of the First Motion — if the parties wait longer than that, the petition lapses and they must start the entire process over.

 In simple terms: after your first court appearance, the law says you must wait at least six months before the judge can grant the divorce.
 You can use this time to reconsider.
 If you still want the divorce after six months, you appear for the Second Motion and the decree is granted.

 The six-month period was built into the law deliberately.
-Parliament's view when the provision was enacted was that marriage is a serious commitment, and that even couples who both agree to separate should be given time to reflect before a court makes the dissolution final.
+Parliament's intention when enacting the provision was that marriage is a serious commitment, and that even couples who both agree to separate should be given time to reflect before a court makes the dissolution permanent.

 One Clarification Most People Get Wrong